peaklo/hazard-summons/README.md

 # Feature Development

+## Configuration

+A configuration sheet is required to enable/disable debug logs, select which options are enabled, etc.

+- Enable debug logging
+- Configurable class name, subclass name, class feature names, so module effects can be applied more generically.
+- Equation overides for healing and temp hp aura values.

 ## Strength Advantage

 This is currently not enabled because it works by adding the advantage to the token - which won't stack if another effect adds advantage in the same way.
 Probably it should be an effect that is added or removed.